 Transformer positive sequence impedance is needed along with no load losses.
-This is applicable to MPTs, ISUs, and WTTs.
+This is applicable to main power transformers (MPTs), ISUs, and WTTs.
 Most of the time, the project is designed before transformer test reports are available.
 Worst case transformer allowance should be used.
-It is typical that ISUs and WTTs deviate from their bid data by as much as 7.5% per the IEEE standard C57.12.90-2015 [2015].
+It is typical for ISUs and WTTs to deviate from their bid data by as much as 7.5% per the IEEE standard C57.12.90-2015 [2].
 This seems to be due to the relatively small MVA size of these transformers.
-On the other hand, MPT test report impedance devi- ates slightly from design data.
+On the other hand, the MPT test report impedance deviates slightly from design data.
 It is safe to assume that the MPT impedance is within 1% of the design data.
-Being too conservative with MPT impedance can cause substantial MVAr loss across the MPT and leads to a very conser- vative capacitor or reactor bank size.
-This is due to the substantially large MPT impedance compared to the WTTs and ISUs.
-Most MPTs in renewable projects are three winding transformers with the tertiary winding connected in delta and not connected to any external load.
-Thus, modeling the tertiary winding is not required since no-load losses only flows in it which is small compared to the overall losses across the MPT.
-Typical transformer data is given in the 7.
-Also, turbine downtower cables should be modeled since they can cause substantial MVAr loss for the latest tall turbines.
+Being too conservative with MPT impedance can cause substantial MVAr loss across the MPT and leads to a very conservative capacitor or reactor bank size.
+This is due to the substantially larger MPT impedance compared to the WTTs and ISUs.
+Most MPTs in renewable projects are three winding transformers with tertiary winding connected to delta and not to any external load.
+Thus, modeling the tertiary winding is not required, which is small compared to the overall losses since no-load losses only flow through the MPT.
+Typical transformer data is given in the Appendix.
+Also, turbine down-tower cables should be modeled since they can cause substantial MVAr loss for the latest tall turbines.

-Transformer tap changer should be modeled as designed.
-MPT tap changer, whether OLTC or DETC, is installed on the high side winding while controlling the low side winding.
+A transformer tap changer should be modeled as designed.
+The MPT tap changer, whether an on-load tap changer (OLTC) or a de-energized tap changer (DETC), is installed on the high side winding while controlling the low side winding.
 The same goes for the WTTs and ISUs.
-OLTCs typically have thirty-three (33) tap positions, one of which is the neutral position.
+OLTCs typically have 33 tap positions, one of which is in the neutral position.
 These tap positions correspond to 1.1 Vpu to 0.9 Vpu in a step size of 0.00625 Vpu.
-On the other hand, DETCs typically have five tap positions: two up, two down, and one neutral position.
+On the other hand, DETCs typically have five tap positions: two up, two down, and one in a neutral position.
 These correspond to 1.05 Vpu to 0.95 Vpu in a step size of 0.025 Vpu.

 The tie-line positive sequence impedance must be included in the project if the tie-line is of substantial length.
 This becomes critical if the PF requirement is at the POI rather than at the high side of the MPT.
-A lot of renewable projects are connected to the POI through a short slack span and it is negligible in this case.
-Typical tie-line data is given in the 7.
+A lot of renewable projects are connected to the POI through a short slack span, which is negligible in this case.
+Typical tie-line data is given in the Appendix.

-Lastly, inverter and turbine reactive power capability (P-Q curve) should be modeled.
+Lastly, inverter and turbine reactive power capability (the P-Q curve) should be modeled.
 Care should be exercised when modeling any P-Q voltage dependency during simulations.
-It is typical that turbines and inverters have P-Q curves that are voltage dependent.
+It is typical for turbines and inverters to have P-Q curves that are voltage dependent.
 Typically, turbine and inverters provide more reactive power as the voltage at their terminal rises to a certain point.
-When the voltage exceeds or drops below certain voltage level, typically 1.1 Vpu and 0.9 Vpu, the turbine or inverter capability becomes limited.
-It is thus important to control the voltage at turbine terminals to rated voltage range to maximize turbine and inverter MVAr contribution.
-Maximizing tur- bine and inverter MVAr contribution is necessary to minimize the capacitor bank or reactor bank size.
-Voltage control will be detailed in 3.
-Two examples of turbine P-Q capability are given in the 7.
-Two examples of inverter P-Q capability are given in the 7.
+When the voltage exceeds or drops below a certain voltage level, typically 1.1 Vpu and 0.9 Vpu, the turbine or inverter capability becomes limited; hence, it is important to control the voltage at turbine terminals to work within the rated voltage range to maximize turbine and inverter MVAr contributions.
+Maximizing the turbine and inverter MVAr contribution is necessary to minimize the capacitor bank or reactor bank size.
+Voltage control is detailed in Section III.
+Two examples of turbine P-Q capability are given in the Appendix, as well as two examples of inverter P-Q capability.